 - When will my child start to feel better?

 - Will I need to bring my child back for a follow-up visit?

 - Should I keep my child home from school or daycare?

-- Should he be limited from certain activities?
+- Should my child be limited from certain activities?
 If so, which ones?

-- Are there certain foods or liquids she should have or avoid?
+- Are there certain foods or liquids my child should have or avoid?

 - Which over-the-counter pain relievers do you recommend?